- Introduction to Permitting Process

 If the site is located in a Zone II or interim wellhead protection area (IWPA) then the applicant must notify the Public Water Supply of the submittal.

 The Mass DEP will review the application for administrative and technical components based on the timelines for review established for each permit category under 310 CMR 4.00.
 If the application is complete a draft permit and fact sheet are sent to the applicant for a 14 day review and comment.
-The public notice is then sent to be published in a newspaper (in circulation in location of discharge), the Central Register and with MEPA.
+The public notice is then sent to be published in the Environmental Monitor.
+In addition, for permits for reclaimed water or those containing "Special Effluent Limitations" per 314 CMR 5.10(9), the applicant or permittee shall also publish public notice in a newspaper of general circulation in the location of the discharge.
 Forms and directions for these publications are provided to the applicant.
 The comment period is 30 days.

 Upon approval the applicant will be sent copies of the individual permit and plan approval letter.
 The letter will state the submittals required to be made prior to the start up of the plant and will specify any inspection and clear water test requirements.
 The permit will be issued and will be effective on issuance or, if comments were received, 30 days from the date of issuance.